30 A/B Tests to Boost Your SaaS Conversion Rates

 A/B test product images

-Wordstream came up with the idea of using “Rocket Kid” hero image on their homepage.
+WordStream came up with the idea of using a “Rocket Kid” hero image on their homepage.
 They ran the test with the variation above for 15 days.
 In the end, surprisingly, the non-human variation got higher conversions.

-You can test many hero image variations.
-You should test real person photo, stock photo, explainer video, group photo (group of people working), customer photos, or even illustrations.
+You can test many variations of the hero image.
+You should test real-person photos, stock photos, explainer videos, group photos (of people working together), customer photos, or even illustrations.

 7. Test illustrations